cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

   // construct default acknowledgement of success NonFungibleTokenPacketAcknowledgement ack = NonFungibleTokenPacketAcknowledgement{true, null}
   prefix = "{packet.sourcePort}/{packet.sourceChannel}/"
-  // we are the source if the packets were prefixed by the sending chain source = data.classId.slice(0, len(prefix)) === prefix for (var i in data.tokenIds) {
+  // we are the source if the classId is prefixed with the packet's sourcePort and sourceChannel source = data.classId.slice(0, len(prefix)) === prefix for (var i in data.tokenIds) {
     if source {
       // receiver is source chain: unescrow token
       // determine escrow account
       escrowAccount = channelEscrowAddresses[packet.destChannel]
-      // assert that escrow account is token owner abortTransactionUnless(escrowAccount === nft.getOwner(data.classId.slice(len(prefix)), data.tokenIds[i]))
       // unescrow token to receiver
       err = nft.Transfer(data.classId.slice(len(prefix)), data.tokenIds[i], data.receiver)
       if (err !== nil) {